alexanderrich/exploration_consumption/doc/journal/paper.md

 out of exploration by exploitation is a concern in organizational behavior as well [@March1991; @Levinthal1993], prompting research into organizational structures that may preserve exploration [@Fang2010].

+\hl{There is some recent Brad Love stuff on exploration in supermarket shopping it might be nice to mention here.
+Also find maladaptive exploration if I remember right}

 ## Exploration inside the lab